Ever After, A Cinderella Story Review

 Ever After, A Cinderella Story is a genuine romance, a rarity by modern standards.
 There are some obvious anachronisms – British accents in France for instance.
 But hey, it’s the ’90’s and filmmakers paid less attention to these details.

-Where to Watch: Ever After, A Cinderella Story is available for sale or to watch on Amazon and streaming on Netflix.
+Where to Watch: Ever After, A Cinderella Story is available for sale or to watch on Amazon and other streaming channels for rent.

 Content Note: Ever After, A Cinderella Story is rated PG-13 for brief language and mild thematic elements (implied cruelty).